yunjiazhang/adaptiveness_vs_learning/README.md

 # Adaptiveness vs Learning  #

-This is the code repository for the submitted VLDB 2023 paper: *Simple Adaptive Query Processing vs. Learned Query Optimizers: Observations and Analysis*.
+This is the code repository for the VLDB 2023 paper: *Simple Adaptive Query Processing vs. Learned Query Optimizers: Observations and Analysis*.
 In this repository, we include the postgres extension we used, LIP+AJA rewritten queries, and evaluation tools for the queries.

 <!-- ## Overview ##
 * ```./pg_lip_bloom/``` contains the PostgreSQL extesnion of LIP.